peely/PushBBCllet/README.md

 While not required, if you plan to make any changes to the code at all, I suggest installing the npm module [nodemon](https://www.npmjs.com/package/nodemon), `npm install -g nodemon`, and then run it with `nodemon --ignore public bin/www`.
 This will restart the server each time you make a change to a file not in the public directory.

-Now its running you should be able to browse to [http://localhost:3000](http://localhost:3000) and see the index page
+Now its running you should be able to browse to [http://localhost:3000](http://localhost:3000) and see the index page.

 ## The Index Page
 This page gives you a GUI for the API.
 You can give it a Username and an Access Token, list all the registered users, and then send a notification to one of those registered users.